My Baby Prep Journey: 35 Weeks Pregnant

 Packing My Hospital Bag for Baby

-To prep for baby this week I used the Baby Prep Toolkit to pack my hospital bag and prep my postpartum station.
+To prep for baby this week, I packed my hospital bag with must-have labor and delivery items and newborn essentials for those first few days after baby arrives.
 It’s generally recommended to have your bags packed for delivery by 37 weeks of pregnancy.
 I’m definitely still working through the list and there’s a few things that won’t be packed until the last minute such as my pillow and heating pad, but I’d say I’m about 75% of the way there.
 I have all of my clothes, postpartum and breastfeeding essentials, my favorite nursing bras, and the baby’s clothes (options for a boy and a girl) all packed.

 Since we are doing quite a bit of traveling for the holidays over the next two weeks, I also went ahead and packed a small makeup bag and a toiletry bag with an extra hairbrush, toothbrush, deodorant, travel sized shampoo, soap, etc. This way I have the bags on me as I’m traveling and they are easy to grab and go when it comes time to head to the hospital.